COCOA BEACH — There is more to this sprawling beach town than meets the eye.

 A promenade of funky seafood restaurants line the south bank of Port Canaveral, next to the cruise terminal, and most offer outdoor seating with premium views of ships coming and going.

-By the look of the crowds, the most popular of those eateries is Grills Seafood Deck and Tiki Bar, the first restaurant you encounter along Glen Cheek Drive, but we rolled a little further along the strip and found our nest at the rustic Baja Chowder and Seafood.
+By the look of the crowds, the most popular of those eateries is Grills Seafood Deck and Tiki Bar, the first restaurant you encounter along Glen Cheek Drive.

 I would suggest that any of the restaurants along this strip are worthy: Fishlips Waterfront Bar & Grill, Rusty’s Seafood and Oyster Bar, Seafood Atlantic and Milliken’s Reef, all of which enjoy solid reviews on TripAdvisor and Yelp!